 By and large, schools design their online master's in English language learning programs for teachers and administrative leaders interested in obtaining or strengthening their teaching skills.
 Learners discover how to instruct and create a curriculum for English as a second language (ESL) or English language learning (ELL) programs.

 As the nation becomes more multicultural, the need for ESL teachers continues to increase.
 Schools must also learn to create programs and initiatives that engage students who are not native English speakers.
-The BLS reports that demand for teachers is growing by 7%.
+The Bureau of Labor Statistics reports that demand for teachers is growing by 8%.
 In addition to a career in education, graduates from master's in English teaching programs may find work in a variety of industries, such as tutoring or translating.

 Choosing a Program

 WILL THIS PROGRAM PROVIDE ME WITH THE SKILLS I NEED TO ADVANCE MY CAREER?

 The best online master's degree in English language learning programs are designed for teachers interested in expanding their ESL skills.
 Currently licensed teachers learn new techniques that they can incorporate into their daily interactions with students.
 Administrators learn the art of creating an effective ESL curriculum.
 Both teachers and administrators develop a unique perspective that helps them connect to ESL students.
 They also learn the differences between teaching English in foreign countries and teaching in countries where English is the native language.

 DO I NEED PREVIOUS WORK EXPERIENCE TO GET IN?

 Most online master's in English language learning programs require applicants to hold a bachelor's degree and a valid teaching license.
 Applicants should have some teaching experience and/or a valid administrator's license.
 State law requires teachers to have work experience prior to applying for a teaching license.
 Typically, prerequisites vary according to the school and online program.
 Some programs offer certification and degrees simultaneously.